How To Store Cashmere

 Now it’s time to put your beloved cashmere sweaters and shawls away, but don’t put them on a bare shelf with nothing to protect them.
-No matter how safe you think your closet is, your cashmere is best stored in a breathable, zippered garment bag.
+No matter how safe you think your closet is, your cashmere is best stored in a breathable, zippered garment bag or cotton storage bags.

 Learning how to store cashmere properly is as much art as it is science, so you can experiment with when to air out your cashmere collection during long-term storage.
 In most cases, it isn’t necessary to air everything out on a monthly basis, but we do recommend airing all your pieces out at least every three months.

 Once you understand how to store cashmere sweaters and other cashmere garments properly, each of these steps will transition seamlessly into your normal laundering routines.